Dos & Don'ts of Plasmid Purification

 Don’t: Exceed Culture Input Limits

 Many plasmid prep kits come with recommendations on culture conditions and input.
-Follow these carefully to ensure you do not overload the columns.
-Adding too much culture is a sure way to clog the column and reduce performance of purification.
+Follow these carefully to ensure you do not overload lysis and neutralization and the columns.
+Adding too much culture is a sure way to reduce the quality of the lysate, clog the column and reduce performance of purification.

 Do: Be Gentle